• Skip to Content

 For students who earned an undergraduate degree outside of the Whiting School of Engineering or the Krieger School of Arts and Sciences, coursework completed before the undergraduate degree was conferred can only be applied to a Whiting School of Engineering master’s degree if evidence is provided by the degree-granting institution that the course was not applied to the undergraduate degree and with advisor approval.

-After being accepted into a Johns Hopkins Engineering for Professionals program of study, students may not take classes at another institution for transfer back to their Johns Hopkins Engineering for Professionals program.
-Courses successfully completed at Johns Hopkins Engineering for Professionals may be accepted for transfer credit at other institutions, but such transferability is solely at the discretion of the accepting institution.
+After being accepted into a Johns Hopkins Engineering for Professionals program of study, students may not take classes at another institution to transfer back to their Johns Hopkins Engineering for Professionals program.

-The Whiting School of Engineering has established the following policies on double-counting coursework for all students in the full-time (Homewood) programs and the part-time Engineering for Professionals programs.
+Engineering for Professionals has established the following policies on double-counting coursework for all students in the part-time programs.
 If an individual program adopts double-counting policies more strict than these, the program’s policies override the school-wide policies.
 Students are encouraged to refer to individual program policies.

 BACHELOR’S–MASTER’S DOUBLE COUNTING COURSEWORK APPLIED TO A BACHELOR’S DEGREE

-Students either in a Whiting School of Engineering combined (bachelor’s/master’s) program or seeking a Whiting School of Engineering master’s degree after having earned a Whiting School of Engineering or Krieger School of Arts and Sciences bachelor’s degree may double-count two courses (graduate-level) to both programs with the permission of the master’s faculty advisor.
-Whiting School of Engineering master’s degree candidates may not double-count courses applied to a bachelor’s degree earned at a different institution.
+Students either in a Whiting School of Engineering combined (bachelor’s/WSE-EP master’s) program or seeking a WSE-EP master’s degree after having earned a Whiting School of Engineering or Krieger School of Arts and Sciences bachelor’s degree may double-count two courses (graduate-level) to both programs with the permission of the master’s faculty advisor.
+WSE-EP master’s degree candidates may not double-count courses applied to a bachelor’s degree earned at a different institution.
 Individual graduate programs reserve the right to enforce stricter policies.

 COURSEWORK NOT APPLIED TO A BACHELOR’S DEGREE